gilbert-mutai/OpenClaw/README.md

 - Post a summary in Mattermost with the client request details.
 - Ask on-call engineers to check WhatsApp and respond to the client quickly.
 - Route WhatsApp events to OpenClaw via its hook endpoint so OpenClaw owns summarization and escalation.
+- Use professional tone in WhatsApp acknowledgements and follow-ups.
+- Tag @here in Mattermost for visibility.
+- Follow up on all tickets: 30 minutes for urgent, 1 hour for normal.

 ## End-to-End Flow (MVP)
 1) Client sends a WhatsApp message.